skalenetwork/skale-manager/.github/SECURITY.md

 ## Bug Reporting Bounty

-Please see our HackerOne program for any bug bounties related to SKALE Manager: <https://hackerone.com/skale_network>
+Please see the SKALE Network's HackerOne program for any bug bounties related to SKALE Manager: <https://hackerone.com/skale_network>